notionquest/checkoutkata/README.md

 If the item is returned (customer returning the item) due to some reason, the total amount will be calculated subtracting the amount for the returned item

-If the shopping item is not present in item price list, throws exception CheckoutKataApplicationException
+If the shopping item is not present in item price list, it will throw an exception CheckoutKataApplicationException

+**CheckoutKataApplicationException class:-**
-CheckoutKataApplicationException class - Custom runtime exception class
+Custom runtime exception class

 Constants class - Holds the error message text